-- I don't have a blow torch, can I use something else?
-It's possible to use the oven broiler but I didn't get satisfying result when trying.
-It does a good job at caramelizing the sugar but it tends to warm the custard too much.
+It’s possible to use the oven broiler, but I didn’t get satisfying results when trying.
+It does a good job of caramelizing the sugar, but it tends to warm the custard too much.

-- Can I make this recipe ahead?
 You can prepare the custard up to 3 days before serving.
-Torching the sugar on top must be done just before serving otherwise the caramel will melt after a few hours.
+Torching the sugar on top must be done just before serving.
+Otherwise, the caramel will melt after a few hours.

 If you are a fan of caramel and vanilla, you are going to love this crème brûlée!
 It’s the perfect combination of both!